Tom Torluemke

-Early life

-Torluemke was born in Chicago and grew up in Chicago's Northwest Side.
-He is the only child of Paul Arnold Torluemke and Betty Lou Millsey Torluemke, O’Donnell.
-Paul Torluemke came from a dark and violent past and worked as a bartender, truck driver and most notably as a magician's assistant to Wesley Whitehouse and his biggest claim to fame was the (non-credited) invention of the stiff rope trick for Whitehouse and an appearance on The Ed Sullivan Show.

-As a child, Tom Torluemke grew up in a dysfunctional and alcoholic environment.
-He lived with his parents downstairs from his grandparents and Great Uncle Fred Stegmann who was deaf and mute.
-Despite his disability, Stegmann was one of the more functional people in the house.
-Torluemke attributes his life as an artist to him.
-They spent quite a bit of time together when Torluemke was young.
-Stegmann did not do sign language, when they were together they would draw pictures to each other of what they wanted to do together.
-It was at this time that Torluemke discovered how powerful visual communication could be.

 Art career

 Torluemke studied art at a traditional art trade school in Chicago called The American Academy of Art.
 While studying there he excelled at working in various mediums under another influential instructor, Eugene Hall, who was the protégé of the master painter, Vladimir Zlatoff-Mirsky, who studied in Moscow under Russia's great famous painter, Ilya Repin.

 Torluemke's early gallery career started with a sold-out solo exhibition in 1984 of watercolor paintings of Chicago at R.H.
 Love Gallery in Chicago.
 Torluemke was represented by Love Gallery for 12 years, during this time his work transformed from the traditional popular works, post Academy to more challenging and intense subject matter.
 Torluemke's experimentation with medium, technique and subject matter has made his work the subject of controversy.